 Trace Adkins isn’t just known for his incredible country songs and signature deep vocals.
 As many know, he’s also a proud supporter of the U.S. military.

 “Arlington” is just one of many songs Adkins has performed in honor of the men and women who serve and have served in the U.S. military.

 Written by Jeremy Spillman and Dave Turnbull, “Arlington” was released in June 2005 as the second single from Adkins’ album Songs About Me.
 It peaked at #16 on the Billboard Hot Country Singles & Tracks chart.

 A Little More About The Meaning

 The meaningful song is narrated by a serviceman that was killed in action and is now buried at Arlington National Cemetery.
-The hit song was actually inspired by Tennessee-native Corporal Patrick Nixon, of the United States Marine Corps.
+The song was actually inspired by Tennessee native Corporal Patrick Nixon.

-In an interview with CMT, Adkins admitted that he had been waiting quite some time to record “Arlington”.
+In an interview with CMT, Adkins said he waited a long time to record a song like “Arlington”.